-(CNN) -- Here is a look at what you need to know about the Jewish holiday Rosh Hashanah - a celebration of the new year.
-In 2014, Rosh Hashanah begins at sundown September 24 on and ends at nightfall on September 26 .
+Here is a look at the Jewish holiday Rosh Hashanah, a celebration of the new year.

-Facts: Rosh Hashanah means "beginning of the year" in Hebrew.
+Rosh Hashanah means “head of the year” in Hebrew.
 It is a time for reflection and repentance.

-It is referred to as the "day of judgment" or the "day of repentance".
+It is referred to as the “day of judgment.”

-According to the Talmud, the world was created on the first day of Tishri, the seventh month of the Jewish calendar.
-So Rosh Hashanah is considered a birthday of sorts for the world.
+According to the Talmud, the world was created on the first day of Tishrei, the seventh month of the Jewish calendar.

-It is celebrated on the first and second days of the month of Tishri, which generally corresponds to September or October on the Gregorian calendar.
+The holiday is celebrated on the first and second days of Tishrei, which generally corresponds to September or October on the Gregorian calendar.

-Rosh Hashanah begins the High Holy Days or Ten Days of Penitence, which end ten days later with Yom Kippur.
+Rosh Hashanah begins the High Holy Days or Ten Days of Penitence, which end with Yom Kippur.

 One of the most significant rituals during Rosh Hashanah is the blowing of the Shofar, or ram’s horn.
 It is used as a call to repentance during the High Holy Days.